EmptySpace206/Mind-Unbind/README.md

 This is a open-source version of the game Mind Unbind.
 Currently, only the core scoring algorithm - MovePredictionEngine - is published.

 Mind Unbind is an abstract, free-form drawing game.
-The player draws a continuous and ever-changing curve, aiming to minimize repetition.
+The goal is to draw a continuous curve, varying its directional flow, changing how it changes.
-The obstacle is the player's own doodling habits: tendencies to repeat patterns, even with a best effort to vary them.
+The obstacle is the player's own tendency to doodle in particular, habitual ways.
 The score is feedback on whether intention to change, or ingrained habit, was stronger (and to what degree).

 Ultimately, it explores 'free-will' in a gamified way.